-Attendance: Attendance is not strictly required, but it does factor into your class participation grade (see below).
+Attendance: Attendance is not strictly required, except for article submission days, but it might factor into your class participation grade (see below).
 At any rate, attendance is very strongly recommended.
 This course covers a large amount of material in a relatively short amount of time.
 If you do miss class, you will be responsible for missed material and announcements.
 Unfortunately, office hours cannot be used as a substitute for missed classes.

-Exams: There will be two exams: a midterm exam on Thursday, May 30th and a final on Tuesday, June 18th.
+Exams: There will be two exams: a midterm exam on Thursday, May 29th and a final on Monday, June 16th.
 The final will cover material from the entire course, though there will be more material from the second half of the course.
 If you have to miss the midterm for any reason, there is no way to make up that exam.
 Instead, your final exam will be worth 60% of your grade.
 University policy applies regarding attendance for the final: you need the permission of a dean to take a make up final exam.